drud/ddevcom/docs/test-plan.md

 - [ ] Click a blog card's image and confirm it goes to that blog post
 - [ ] Click a blog card's title and confirm it goes to that blog post
 - [ ] Click a blog card's author and confirm it goes to that author's post archive.
-Blocked by #158